Alfresco/alfresco-content-app/docs/configuration.md

 # Application Configuration

-The Content Application provides support for a global settings file `app.config.json` that you can use to customise the behaviour of ACA and ADF components.
+The Content Application provides support for a global settings file `app.config.json` that you can use to customize the behavior of ACA and ADF components.

 ## Server settings